-- •read the course outlines in this booklet - •email/talk to your tutor if you would like further support - discuss your progress with your subject teachers - •make sure you read this booklet carefully and ask your teachers about subjects you have not studied yet - •think about further education at 16+ - •find out the entry requirements for the 6th Form College, the Institute and other post 16 providers for courses you might want to study - consider future career aspirations - •ignore what your friends are choosing, you may not be in the same class - •do not choose a subject because you like the teacher, you may not be taught by them - •balance the subjects you need with subjects you enjoy accept all the students who wish to opt for a given subject.
+- read the course outlines in this booklet - email/talk to your tutor if you would like further support - discuss your progress with your subject teachers - make sure you read this booklet carefully and ask your teachers about subjects you have not studied yet - think about further education at 16+ - find out the entry requirements for the 6th Form College, the Institute and other post 16 providers for courses you might want to study - consider future career aspirations - ignore what your friends are choosing, you may not be in the same class - do not choose a subject because you like the teacher, you may not be taught by them - balance the subjects you need with subjects you enjoy.

+Please note: Subjects will only run if they attract viable numbers.
+It may not be possible to accept all the students who wish to opt for a given subject.
 We may have to modify courses or make changes if we have sudden staffing changes.
 The school will also respond to any government curriculum changes where necessary by providing best fit courses.